brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 add(1)(2)(3)(4);
 {% endhighlight %}

-When I initially heard the question I was a bit perplexed as to how the solution would be implemented however having gotten more comfortable with ES6 syntax, as well as concepts such as currying, over the last few months, revisiting this question becomes a lot more clear.
+When I initially heard the question I was a bit perplexed as to how the solution would be implemented however having gotten more comfortable with ES6 syntax, as well as concepts such as partial application, over the last few months, revisiting this question becomes a lot more clear.

 One of the first keys in solving this problem is utilizing the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments" target="_blank"></i>arguments</a> object that is a local variable within all JavaScript functions, and allows you to refer to the functions arguments in an object as such:
 {% highlight javascript %}